Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

-Known as one of the happiest cities in the world, Copenhagen is a vibrant city that seems to have a bit of everything: colorful houses, both modern and historic buildings, good public transportation, delicious food, and more.
+Known as one of the happiest cities in the world, Denmark’s capital is a vibrant city that seems to have a bit of everything: colorful houses, both modern and historic buildings, good public transportation, delicious food, and more.

-And if this simple phrase already sparked your interest, you might wonder what are the major attractions as well as the best places to visit in the Danish capital.
-But don’t worry, as the title already gave it away, I got you covered by compiling a list of 20 top things to do in Copenhagen.
-But first, let’s see when it’s the best time to visit.
+And if this simple phrase already sparked your interest, then you might wonder what are the major attractions as well as the best places to visit in the Danish capital.
+For this reason, I compiled a list of the top things to do in Copenhagen in winter time.

 - 01. Reconnect with your inner child at Tivoli Gardens